-Summer Jobs Often Come With Outstanding Benefits and Perks
+Outstanding Benefits and Perks

-Companies may offer many of the same money-saving benefits to part time and summer workers as they do for full time regular employees.
-Organizations have learned that it's far better to offer cost-effective benefits to new hires to retain them for the long term, rather than deal with high rates of turnover.
+Some companies offer many of the same money-saving benefits to part-time and summer workers as they do to full-time regular employees.
+Organizations have learned that it's far better to offer cost-effective benefits to new hires in the hope of retaining them for the long term rather than deal with high rates of turnover.
 Summer employees can be a valuable source of talent for any company.

 Getting the Best Summer Job Offers With Benefits